DS-100/textbook/notebooks/ch12/linear_tips.md

 sns.distplot(tips['tip'], bins=25);
 ```

-As we have covered previously, if we choose a constant model and the mean squared error cost function, our model will predict the mean of the tip amount:
+As we have covered previously, if we choose a constant model and the mean squared error cost, our model will predict the mean of the tip amount:

 ```python